Word mazes are a form of puzzle where students must follow the correct sequence of words to make their way from the start of the maze to the finish.

-- two syllable word stress
+- two syllable word maze

-- three syllable character traits word stress
+- three syllable character traits word maze

-- four syllable word stress
+- four syllable word maze

-- five syllable word stress
+- five syllable word maze

-Use this maze to help make students more aware of combinations of letters which usually contain an unpronounced letter.
+Use this word maze to help make students more aware of combinations of letters which usually contain an unpronounced letter.

 Hello!
 My students really enjoyed the word stress mazes, until they found an error!
 In the three-syllable word maze, the word frustrating does not have the oOo stress pattern.
 Perhaps you could update the maze with another word.
 Thanks!